Study indicates neither algorithmic differences nor diverse data sets solve facial recognition bias

 All of these biases were exacerbated when the researchers trained the models on UTKFace alone, which isn’t balanced to mitigate skew.
 (UTKFace doesn’t contain images of people of Middle Eastern, Latino, and Asian descent.)
 After training only on UTKFace, Middle Eastern men obtained the highest accuracy rates followed by Indian, Latino, and white men, while Latino women were identified more accurately than all other women (followed by East Asian and Middle Eastern women).
 Meanwhile, the accuracy for Black and Southeast Asian women was reduced even further.

-“Overall, [the models] models with architectural differences varied in performance with consistency towards specific gender-race groups … Therefore, the bias of the gender classification system is not due to a particular algorithm,” the researchers wrote.
+“Overall, [the models] with architectural differences varied in performance with consistency towards specific gender-race groups … Therefore, the bias of the gender classification system is not due to a particular algorithm,” the researchers wrote.
 “These results suggest that a skewed training dataset can further escalate the difference in the accuracy values across gender-race groups.”

 In future work, the coauthors plan to study the impact of variables like pose, illumination, and makeup on classification accuracy.
 Previous research has found that photographic technology and techniques can favor lighter skin, including everything from sepia-tinged film to low-contrast digital cameras.